shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 ## Uninstall

-During the uninstall process, the user can now be prompted which data he wishes to remove.
+During the uninstall process, the user will now be prompted which data he wishes to remove.
 Existing __uninstall()__ method should remove all data.
 Use the `UninstallContext` which contains the __keepUserData()__ method.
 If the return value is `true` you should only remove non-user related data.